 The FAFSA is designed to determine a family’s eligibility for federal and state financial aid by calculating the Expected Family Contribution (EFC) amount.
 The EFC is a measure of how much the student and their family can be expected to contribute to the cost of the student’s education for the year.
-An appeal request takes into consideration factors which have not been reflected on the FAFSA.
+An appeal request takes into consideration factors that have not been reflected on the FAFSA.
 The special circumstance may either increase or decrease data elements used to calculate a student’s EFC.
-All decisions are final.
-There is no appeal process to the U.S. Department of Education.

 Special Circumstance Policies differ from school to school.
 Meeting an acceptable special circumstance condition allows the Office of Financial Aid to collect and review all pertinent data needed for the appeal.
 Please be aware, an appeal request does not guarantee eligibility for additional aid.